kodekloudhub/golang/docs/04-arrays-slices-and-maps/02-slices.md

 </details>

 Before we start, a frequently asked question on Slack and the forums is about slice capacity when a slice grows: "I thought that the capacity always doubles when a slice grows".
-The answer to that is *usually*, not always.
+The answer to that is *usually*, not *always*.
 It depends on the length of the intial slice, how much data is being appended, and how big the capacity is at the time it is grown.
 If it always doubled, you could run out of memory very quickly!
 The code for growing a slice is [here](https://github.com/golang/go/blob/master/src/runtime/slice.go#L157), but it's very complicated!

 ### Questions